Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which amenities increase rent the most in Malaga?

-The top five amenities that increase rent the most in Malaga are air conditioning (essential for summer), elevator access (especially in older buildings), private parking (scarce in central areas), outdoor space like a terrace or balcony, and sea views or beach proximity.
+The five amenities that increase rent the most in Malaga are air conditioning, terrace or balcony, lift, parking and sea view or strong outdoor light.

 In our property pack covering the real estate market in Malaga, we cover what are the best investments a landlord can make.